May 19, 2009

 A new car has a fast depreciation in value, especially in its first year.
 This is why there is a tendency to buy used cars.
 Buying a new car also faces higher opportunity costs because it binds the capital and fewer interest can be realized.

-In my opinion, it is a shame to destroy cars, just because they are nine years or older, in order to get the premium,
+In my opinion, it is a shame to destroy cars, just because they are nine years or older, in order to get the premium, even though they are still in proper running condition.

-rest value of the car plus the costs of search to find a new one.
+The premium causes an economic damage of the rest value of the car plus the costs of search to find a new one.

 Would it not be the same to blast houses in order to stimulate the building industry?